 Emphasis is on young stock and dealing with problem horses.
 Student trainers will be assigned a project horse.
 May include visits to/from trainers in a variety of disciplines.
+Course may be repeated.
 As needed.
 Prerequisites: EQ 321 or 323 and Consent of Instructor.